 St. Thomas’ Shahime Ludvig Jr. Charged With Bringing 50 Pounds of Coke To Territory

-CHARLOTTE AMALIE – A St. Thomas man was arrested today for trying to move at least 50 pounds of cocaine through the territory.
+CHARLOTTE AMALIE – A St. Thomas man was arrested today for trying to fly with 50 pounds of cocaine to Atlanta, authorities said.

 Shahime Ludvig, Jr., 20, of Charlotte Amalie was arrested on a complaint charging him with possession with the intent to distribute cocaine, U.S. Attorney Gretchen C.F.
 Shappert said.

 Ludvig made his initial appearance before U.S. Magistrate Judge Ruth Miller and was detained pending further proceedings.

 According to the complaint, Ludvig was attempting to smuggle 23 kilograms of cocaine through the Cyril E. King International Airport to Atlanta, Georgia on Delta Flight #307.